-High Levels of Radiation Released from the Japanese Reactors.
-NO, IT IS NOT “SAFE”…
+No, the Amount of Radiation Released from the Japanese Nuclear Reactors is NOT “Safe”

 Just as with the Gulf oil spill – where BP, government spokesmen and mainstream talking heads spewed happy talk about how “benign” the dispersants were and how all the oil had disappeared, there is now an avalanche of statements that the radiation is at “safe” doses for everyone outside of the immediate vicinity of Fukushima.

 For example, Japanese government call-in advice lines are telling people to simply rinse off any produce covered with radioactive dust.